gvwilson/sdxpy/en/src/server/index.md

-There are typically many more clients than servers: for example, there may be hundreds or thousands of browsers fetching pages from this book's website right now, but there is only one server handling those requests [%f server-architecture %]
+There are typically many more clients than servers: for example, there may be hundreds or thousands of browsers fetching pages from this book's website right now, but there is only one server handling those requests.

-[% figure
-   slug="server-architecture"
-   img="server_architecture.svg"
-   alt="Client-server architecture"
-   caption="Client-server architecture."
-%]

 Here's a simple socket client: